 Whether you study or work, you need concentration to help you perform your daily tasks.
+And the right kinds of music can give your brain just that.

-One of the effects of music on the brain gives you just that.
 A Stanford study found that people who were listening to classical music scored higher on the attention tests.
 The results of the group who were performing the test in silence were significantly worse off.